KunalVS/Zomato-clone-ui/README.md

 ## 🧠Learnings:
 This project helped me to understand:
--How HTML buttons,hyperlinks and its basic structure.
+- HTML buttons,hyperlinks and its basic structure.
 -Use of AI to boost your productivity.
 -Importance of SEO for any website.